jundalisay/superb/content/en/research/einstein/ether/part-2.md

 We merely must not <!-- Only we must be on our guard against --> ascribe a state of motion to the ether.
 To Special Relativity, the ether hypothesis initially is an empty hypothesis.

-The equations of the electromagnetic field only have=
+The equations of the electromagnetic field only have:
 - the densities of the electric charge
 - the intensities of the field.

 Electromagnetic processes in vacua are completely determined by these equations, uninfluenced by other physical quantities.

 The electromagnetic fields appear as ultimate, irreducible realities.
-At first, it seems superfluous to=
+At first, it seems superfluous to:
 - postulate a homogeneous, isotropic ether-medium
 - envisage electromagnetic fields as states of this medium.